kubernetes/k8s.io/dns/README.md

   * How to handle "too many updates"?
     * manual intervention?
     * always --force?
+  * Push an official image to GCR
+    * When to rebuild?

 DNS content fixes:
+  * Get owner names and comments on all records
   * Can we just have a * -> redirect.k8s.io as a catchall?
     * PRO: less rules overall, less churn
     * CON: any rando URL will now land somewhere (we could make them 404, maybe?)